 3. Cobb County: Laboratory test LCD-driven denial at Piedmont

-A 68-year-old Cobb County beneficiary's physician orders a genetic test relevant to a clinical question.
-The Palmetto LCD on molecular pathology specifies covered indications.
-The clinical situation falls outside the LCD's covered indications.
-The lab issues an ABN referencing the LCD criteria.
-The beneficiary selects Option 1 (receive and bill).
-Medicare denies.
-The beneficiary is responsible.
+A 68-year-old Cobb County beneficiary's physician orders a hereditary cancer gene panel, but the record does not document the personal or family cancer history that the Palmetto molecular pathology LCD requires as a covered indication.
+Because the clinical situation falls outside the LCD's covered indications, the lab issues an ABN referencing the LCD criteria.
+The beneficiary selects Option 1 (receive the test and be billed).
+Medicare denies the claim, and the beneficiary is financially responsible.

 4. Worth County: Imaging LCD review at Phoebe Putney